 Let’s face it, unless you’re a member of the Polar Bear Club, whose members enjoy diving into ice cold water for some reason, then you need to winterize your pool.
 Especially in Tulsa, where the winds come sweeping down the plains with a vengeance.
-Even if you’re lucky enough to own a Gunite pools, you still have to take some common sense precautions for preparing your pool for the winter.
+Even if you’re lucky enough to own a Gunite pool, you still have to take some common sense precautions for preparing your pool for the winter.
 Here are five simple things to do to winterize your pool for the winter.

 1. Disconnect Everything

 Nothing hooked to your pool should be lever connected.
 Obviously you’re going to drain the water out it, make sure everything else has all the water drained out of it too.
 Otherwise it’ll freeze and you’ll have major repairs come Spring.